gabrielcostasilva/aws-lambda-java/README.md

 # AWS LAMBDA IMPLEMENTATION WITH JAVA
 This project shows a Java implementation representing an AWS Lambda function.
-The project is based on Dan Vega's [video on Spring Functions](https://www.youtube.com/watch?v=bxK4GscuVgs).

-> Please notice that this project does NOT use Spring framework
+> This branch extends the [original project](https://github.com/gabrielcostasilva/aws-lambda-java.git) by introducing [AWS core library](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html), that gives access to the Context object.

 ## Overview
-A _Lambda_ function is a unit of code that implements a single computational task.
-For instance, a CRUD application could be implemented as a set of four _Lambda_ functions - one for each CRUD task.

-This project requires the `com.amazonaws.aws-lambda-java-core` library, which give access to the `com.amazonaws.services.lambda.runtime.RequestHandler` interface.
-This interface is key to accessing input and output values.
+This project requires the `com.amazonaws.aws-lambda-java-core` library, which give access to the `com.amazonaws.services.lambda.runtime.RequestHandler` interface and the `Context` object.
+The `Context` object gives access to function's metadata.

-The code snippet below summarises the project:
+The code snippet below uses the `Context` object to log the current Java version to CloudWatch.

 ```java
 public class SimpleHandler